Impossibility of perfectly-secure one-round delegated quantum computing for classical client: Introduction

 \section{Introduction}

-Imagine that Alice who does not have any sophisticated quantum technology wants to factor a large integer.
-She has a rich friend, Bob, who has a full-fledged quantum computer.
-Alice asks Bob to perform her quantum computing on his quantum computer.
-However, the problem is that Bob is not a reliable person, and therefore she does not want to reveal her input (the large integer), output (a prime factor), and the program (Shor's algorithm), to Bob.
-Can she delegate her quantum computing to Bob while keeping her privacy?
+Imagine that Alice who does not have any sophisticated quantum technology wants to factorize a large integer.
+She has a rich friend, Bob, who owns a full-fledged scalable quantum computer.
+Alice wants Bob to do the factoring for her.
+However, the problem is that Alice does not trust Bob, and therefore she does not want to reveal her input, output, and the program (in this case Shor's factoring algorithm) to Bob.
+Can she delegate her quantum computation to Bob while protecting her privacy?

-Recently, it was theoretically shown that such a secure cloud quantum computing is indeed possible~\cite{BFK}.
-(A proof-of-principle experiment was also demonstrated with photonic qubits~\cite{Barz}.)
+Broadbent, Fitzsimons, and Kashefi~\cite{BFK} theoretically showed that such a secure delegated quantum computing is indeed possible if some minimum quantum technology is assumed for the client.
 In the protocol of Ref.~\cite{BFK} (Fig.~\ref{fig1}), Alice, a client, has a device that emits randomly rotated single qubit states.
 She sends these states to Bob, the server, who has the full quantum technology.
-Alice and Bob are also connected with a classical channel.
-Bob performs quantum computing by using qubits sent from Alice, and classical messages exchanging with Alice via the classical channel.
+Alice and Bob are also connected with a two-way classical channel.
+Bob performs quantum computing by using qubits sent from Alice and classical messages exchanging with Alice via the classical channel.
 After finishing his quantum computation, Bob sends the output of his computation, which is a classical message, to Alice.
 This message encrypts the result of Alice's quantum computing, which is not accessible to Bob.
 Alice decrypts the message, and obtains the desired result of her quantum computing.
-It was shown that whatever Bob does, he cannot learn anything about the input, the program, and the output of Alice's computation~\cite{BFK,Vedrancomposability} (except for some unavoidable leakage, such as the upperbound of the input size, etc.).
+(Ref.~\cite{BFK} also proposed a quantum input and quantum output protocol.)
+It was shown in Ref.~\cite{BFK} that whatever Bob does, he cannot learn anything about the input, the program, and the output of Alice's computation (except for some unavoidable leakage, such as upperbounds of the sizes of the input, output, and program, etc.).
+Proof-of-principle experiments were also done with photonic qubits~\cite{Barz,BarzNP,Chiara}.
+The composable security of the protocol was also shown in Ref.~\cite{Vedrancomposability}.

-In this protocol, the client has to possess a device that generates single qubit states.
-Generation of single qubit states is ubiquitous in today's laboratories, and therefore not too much burden for the client.
-In other words, ``almost classical" client can enjoy secure cloud quantum computing.
+In the protocol, the client has to possess a device that generates single qubit states.
+Generations of single qubit states are ubiquitous in today's laboratories, and therefore not too much burden for the client.
+In other words, ``almost classical" client can enjoy secure delegated quantum computing.